 There is also something called "Bread Bottoms" behind 109.
 I have no idea what this refers to; on my 2005 and '06 visits, I did not notice it, so it may have been added since.
 Hopefully, it's nothing worse than a bakery stand.

 Team History Displays.
 The Jays have championship banners in straightaway center field.
-(Or “centre field.”)
-They have separate banners for their World Series wins, Pennants and American League Eastern Division Championships of 1992 and 1993.
-This might seem laughable, except lots of sports teams do it, including the New Jersey Devils, my 2nd-favorite pro team behind the Yankees.
-(The Yankees don't do it.
-Nor do the Mets: They have only 1 "Pennant" for each of their 7 postseason appearances.)
-The Jays also have banners for their AL East titles of 1985, 1989 and 1991, and for the 1991 All-Star Game which the SkyDome hosted.
+(Or "centre field.")
+They no longer have separate banners for their World Series wins, Pennants and American League Eastern Division Championships of 1992 and 1993, only for the World Series wins.
+They also have banners for their AL East titles of 1985, 1989, 1991 and 2015, and for the 1991 All-Star Game which they hosted.

 The Jays retired a uniform number for the first time in 2011, when they had their first player elected to the Baseball Hall of Fame: Roberto Alomar -- Number 12, 2nd base, 1991-95.
-Alomar's number hangs next to the '93 World Championship banner.
+They've given similar treatment to Hall-of-Famer Pat Gillick, the team's general manager from its inception in 1977 until 1995.
+Pat's and Robbie's banners flank the championship banners.

 Aside from Dave Winfield, with the team for just 1 season (but a World Championship season), no Blue Jays were named to The Sporting News' 100 Greatest Players in 1999.
-If TSN were to do it again, none would be added, not even Alomar or Roy Halladay.
+If TSN were to do it again, none would be added, not even Alomar, Roy Halladay, Jose Bautista, Josh Donaldson, or Carter, who was chosen by Jays fans in 2006 for the DHL Hometown Heroes poll.

 Stuff.
 The usual types of memorabilia are sold, including jerseys with the names of current Jays players on them.
 For those of former Jays stars, such as those on the Level of Excellence, sorry, but you’ll have to go to Mitchell & Ness in Philadelphia (or their website) to get them.